 He rolled onto his back, staring at the faint beams of light flickering on the ceiling and longing for sleep to claim him.

 Elizabeth lay curled up on the living room sofa under a cream-colored afghan.
 The discarded ice cream container lay on the coffee table alongside the pretzel bag, now empty.
 The flickering of the television provided the only light as it played an old movie.

 Jane still wasn’t home.
 Elizabeth wasn’t sure what time it was, but it seemed as though she had been lying on the sofa for at least a week awaiting her sister’s return.
 Jane would help her sort through the mass of conflicting impulses warring for control.
 Assuming that Jane was coming home, of course; she might be in bed at the penthouse right now.

 Elizabeth nearly shuddered in a visceral reaction to the phrase “in bed at the penthouse.”
-Although she hadn’t admitted it when William spoke of his dreams, she’d had dreams of her own in which, clasped against his strong, lean body, they sank together into the softness of her bed, dreams from which she awoke trembling with fierce longing for his touch.
+Although she hadn’t admitted it when William spoke of his dreams, she’d had dreams of her own in which, bodies clasped together, they sank together into the softness of her bed, dreams from which she awoke trembling with fierce longing for his touch.